Images via HBO.

 That Jon ending

-So in the end, after killing Daeneyrs, Jon Snow's punishment—despite ridding everyone of a potentially significant problem—was to be sent back to the wall.
-For some reason, a man whose subsequent death and rise allowed him to march south and retake Winterfell, to become king of the North, align with Daenerys and defeat the Night King, only ends it all with a bastard's farewell?
-Meanwhile, Tyrion—who didn't do half as much for the realm—gets the benefit of becoming Hand to a newly crowned Bran.
-I guess Jon really is his uncle Ned in spirit, and in the end his honor placed him in the exact position he ended up in.
+So in the end after killing Daeneyrs, Jon Snow's punishment—despite ridding everyone of a potentially significant problem—was to be sent back to the wall.
+For some reason, a man whose subsequent death and rise allowed him to march south and retake Winterfell, to become king of the north, align with Daenerys and defeat the Night King, only ends it all with a bastard's farewell?
+Meanwhile, Tyrion who didn't do half as much for the realm gets the benefit of becoming hand to a newly crowned Bran.
+I guess Jon really is his uncle Ned in spirit, and in the end his honour placed him in the exact position he ended up in.
 At least we got a Ghost reunion.